physicsbb/BookOfPhysics/_build/html/_sources/Review/linalg.md

 Moving on, when we talk about what a linear combination is, we typically mean if the solution is spanned by the set.
 Hence, a linear combination.
 In lower division linear algebra, you were only used to working with vectors in, at max 5 or 6 dimensions.

-Keys to understanding the completeness of a function:
+Keys to remember:
-1. we are working in n dimension.
+1. we are working in n dimensions.
 2. the general solution to a system of equations in n-dimensional space has the form

 $$